specterfinance/sf-sc/README.md

 # sf-sc

-This is the Specter Fiannce Smart Contracts Repo
+This is the Specter Finance Smart Contracts Repo